Java Tool Tutorials - Herong's Tutorial Notes

 jconsole Connection Failed

-4. The connection failed because the remote JMX agent also requires a SSL client certificate.
+4. We are getting this warning message because the remote JMX agent is asking for a SSL connection by default.
 For testing purpose, I used this system property: "com.sun.management.jmxremote.ssl=false" to turn off the SSL function:

 PrimeNumberSeeker